DATTU005/react-projects/Intermediate/01-book-store-app-mern/README.md

 # Functionality

-The key features of the Currency Exchanger include:
+The key features of the Book Store include:

 1. Books CRUD Operations: The application allows users to perform CRUD operations on books, including adding new books, viewing book details, editing book information, and deleting books.